darktef/darktef.github.io/_drafts/parse-xml.md

 ---
 layout: post
 title: parse XML
-category: rails
+category: code
-tags: XML parser
+tags: XML rails
 ---

 For the past two weeks, I am building multiple services to interact with different third-party APIs.
 From what I experienced, there are general two types of response, `JSON` and `XML`.